LiaIvanick/GLEON_ZIG/data/README.md

 ## Folder: Derived

 This folder includes all of the output from data cleaning scripts.
-Each member of the data team has a subfolder that their data cleaning script should write to.
+Data team member's scripts should write the derived data directly to their derived subfolder (by last name).
+See the scripts [README](scripts/README.md) for more information on naming conventions and how to clean the data.

 *Include notes on data here?*